EmeryP/data-structures-and-algorithms/stack-and-queue/README.md

 ## Approach & Efficiency

 My approach was to use a Node constructor and each time I pushed a Node to the Stack or Queue I would create a new node.
 My Stacks and Queues were stored/built on an array which allowed me to use the built in JS array methods.
 I used this approach because it seemed like a commonly used approach after briefly searching around for related examples on the internet.
-Using a linked list would have been a more efficient approach when considering time and space as the in the case of the Queue the array needs to reconstruct each time enqueue is invoked.
-I believe the Big O would be O(n).

 ## API